CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### How does DUL deal with key revocation and expiry?

-Keys can be removed from the public server by request of the Publisher.
+Keys can be removed from the public server by request of the Producer.
 They may be cached by the Consumer.
 They do not include expiry dates.

-The DUL model trusts the good faith of both Producers and Consumers (whilst also protecting against common attacks).
+The DUL model trusts the good faith and direct communication between both Producers, Consumers and the Authority (whilst providing guarantees).

 ### Would it be more efficient to use a Root Certification Authority and X.509?

-An alternative architecture would be to establish the Message Authentication Authority as a Certificate Authority à la X.509 and using a certificate chain.
+An alternative architecture would be to establish the Message Authentication Authority as a Root Certificate Authority à la X.509 and using a certificate chain.
 JWS does have support for X.509, so this is possible in theory.
 Using a certificate chain would establish that the Producer was authorised to send DUL messages, and the authenticity of the sender.

 To compare the procedure in an X.509 world with the Recommendation: